yanickrochon/efficient/DOCUMENTATION.md

   **Note**: the engine will also try to locate the file without any extensions.

+* `timeout` : *`number`* - specify a timeout value when rendering templates.
+If a template takes longer than the prescribed timeout (in milliseconds), then the `engine.render` will fail and the promise will be rejected.

 ### Internal Engine

 An internal engine is only created when rendering a template.
-It provides, to the template, a framework API to handle all the heavy lifting, keeping the template logic light and small.
-The same internal engine instance is passed to any rendered partials.
+It provides to the template a framework API to handle all the heavy lifting, keeping the template logic light and small.
+The same internal engine instance is passed to any rendered partials, therefore named segments and contexts are persistent.

-*TODO*
+* 'stream' : *`Stream`* - returns the raw internal Stream object being used to output data.
+This stream is handled internally and should not be tempered with by user code.
+* 'stop'([`message`]) - stop rendering now.
+After calling this function, any output will produce an error.
+This function is synchronous and, upon returning, the stream will be closed.
+* 'out'(`str`) - send data to the output stream.
+The value `str` should be a string or it will be converted into such automatically.
+If there was any stacked modifier, they will be applied before calling `stream.push`.

+**Note**: there *are* other methods, but they are undocumented as they should be for internal use only and no user code should even need to use them.